 A phonograph, also called a record player, is an instrument for reproducing sound recorded mechanically as modulations in a spiral groove.
 It was invented by Thomas Edison (1877), whose first machine had a revolving grooved cylinder covered with tinfoil.
 Sounds waves caused a diaphragm to vibrate and a stylus on the diaphragm made indentations in the foil.
 These could then be made to vibrate another stylus attached to a reproducing diaphragm.
 Wax disks and cylinders soon replaced tinfoil, then, when by etching or electroplating metal master disks could be made, copies were mass-produced in rubber, wax, or plastic.

-The main parts of a record player are the turntable to rotate the disk at constant angular velocity; the stylus, which tracks the groove and vibrates with its modulations; the pickup or transducer that converts these piezoelectrically (see piezo-electric effect) or electromagnetically into electric signals; the amplifier and the loudspeaker.
+The main parts of a record player, such as these record players for sale at OneCall, are the turntable to rotate the disk at constant angular velocity; the stylus, which tracks the groove and vibrates with its modulations; the pickup or transducer that converts these piezoelectrically (see piezo-electric effect) or electromagnetically into electric signals; the amplifier and the loudspeaker.

 Related category ACOUSTICS AND MUSIC

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact